-We showed that limiting Byzantine behaviour and limiting equivocating behaviour has the same effect on the validators of equivocation limited VLSMs.
 Limited equivocation does not guarantee that messages are delivered at all.
-Our \fullNode\ insists that messages are received after their dependencies, but no other assumption on the timing or order of the arrival of messages was made during the course of this investigation.
+Our full node assumption insists that messages are received after their dependencies, but no other assumption on the timing or order of the arrival of messages was made during the course of this investigation.
 This leaves it to later work to define, account for, and limit synchronization faults.
 This invites us to explore distributed systems design in different adversarial settings.
 For example, we can have distinct and independent limits on equivocation faults and synchronization faults.

-We showed that all components of an ELMO protocol are examples of equivocation limited validators.
-In future work will also show more examples of equivocation limited validators, including consensus protocols that are safe and non-trivial.
+We also showed that all components of an ELMO protocol are examples of equivocation limited validators.
+In future work, we will show more examples of equivocation limited validators, including consensus protocols that are safe and non-trivial.
 Further specifying consensus protocols that exhibit provable liveness and high performance in systems with limited synchronization faults is also left for future work.